DJLevel3/DJ-CPU-Emulator/README.md

+### I am currently rewriting the ISA to make it more useful, this new ISA will be INCOMPATIBLE with many old instructions.
+Beware.

 # DJ-CPU-Emulator

 Yay!
 It's a program to emulate my CPU!
 However, it's unstable, spottily tested, and lacks many QoL features.
 Beware.